-Appalachian Adventure gives students the opportunity to challenge themselves and meet fellow First-Year and upper-division students, all while hiking the Appalachian Trail.
+Appalachian Adventure gives students the opportunity to challenge themselves and meet fellow First-Year and upper-division students, all while hiking parts of the Appalachian Trail.

-From rock climbing to building a Habitat for Humanity home, students who participate in The Leading Edge program recall the week as one of their best college memories.
-Choose one of five program tracks: Appalachian Adventure, Volunteer Venture, Archaeology, Freedom Ride, or Sustainability.
-Each will prepare you for an amazing experience as a First-Year student at Washington and Lee.
+From rock climbing to building a Habitat for Humanity home, for many students, the Leading Edge program is one of their best college memories.
+Choose one of the themed program tracks and enjoy bonding with other first-year students through a shared experience built around common interests.
+Each orientation trip will prepare you for an amazing experience as a First-Year student at Washington and Lee.

-Pre-Orientation takes place the week before regular First-Year student orientation begins.
-The programs are small and inviting, a testament to the atmosphere of W&L. The Leading Edge provides incoming First-Year students with the opportunity to begin their college career with friends, a sense of community, sharpened teamwork skills, and a memorable, meaningful, and challenging experience.
-The College Board recommends pre-orientation programs as a “great way for new students to get acclimated to their new environment and meet others with shared interests” in low pressure settings.
+Leading Edge is at the beginning of First-Year student orientation.
+The programs are small and inviting, a testament to the atmosphere of W&L. Leading Edge provides incoming First-Year students with the opportunity to begin their college career with friends, a sense of community, sharpened teamwork skills, and a memorable, meaningful, and challenging experience.
+The College Board recommends orientation programs as a “great way for new students to get acclimated to their new environment and meet others with shared interests” in low pressure settings.
 Leading Edge programs engage incoming First-Years from the start of their undergraduate experience, emphasizing the community aspect of college life.

 This trip engages in archaeological field excavation and laboratory analysis.
-Students learn about the 18th- and 19th-century institutions that developed into W&L and about the wealth of resources we can use to bring this early history to light, both in Lexington and with additional field trips to nearby historically important sites.
+Students learn about the 18th- and 19th-century institutions that developed into W&L and about the wealth of resources we can use to bring this early history to light This trip takes place both in Lexington and with additional field trips to nearby historically important sites.

-Dive into a daily theme around sustainable development, which may include energy and climate change, water use, people and places, buildings, and environmental policy — or investigate the sources of our food, the energy it takes to grow and manufacture food, equitable food access, and questions about health and nutrition.
+Dive into a daily theme around sustainable development, which may include energy and climate change, water use, environmental justice, buildings, waste minimization, and environmental policy — or investigate the sources of our food, the energy it takes to grow and manufacture food, equitable food access, and questions about health and nutrition.